 Most difficult employees aren’t difficult because they want to be difficult.
 They would prefer to be happy at work.
 Therefore they are only being difficult for a reason or a combination of related reasons.
 Some of the reasons may be due to things you can’t change, but you can still seek to find a solution through other angles.

-The first and obvious step is to find the reason for the problem.
+The first and obvious step is to find the reasons for the problem causing the difficult people issues.
 The reason may be obvious, but not everyone tries to understand their people.
 Workplace issues are usually about relationships and if you focus on the problem person’s relationships you are likely to find some or all of the problem.
 Ask some questions about how they feel about being a team member and if they are happy with the other members of the team including you.
 Their views towards the people they work with are likely to surface

 Quite often the battle lines are drawn without management recognizing the underlying issues.
 If the person hasn’t made their issues clear, and they have been reluctant to speak directly about the problem, try to understand them better by communicating with them.

-Chat with them and try to get a better picture of their motivations, the reasons behind their attitude.
+Chat with them and try to get a better picture of their motivations, the reasons behind their attitude and the difficult people issues involved.
 Perhaps they have pressures at home.
 Ask some tactful questions about the family.
 Good supervisors know at least a bit about their personal life – their families, general health matters, recreational interests, vacation preferences etc. Try to explore these angles to find out where the person is coming from.

 If you know the person is not happy about specific workplace things, but won’t raise them with you directly, discuss the general problem area.
 Probe further, but gently.
 Don’t force the questions, but try to dig deeper so you get past the predictable initial delaying response.
 Ask them, “What else?” in order to probe deeper.
 Repeat the question if the person is giving trite responses.